herimendoza/kuralabs_deployment_2/documentation/deploy2_documen.md

 sh '/var/lib/jenkins/.local/bin/eb deploy url-shortener-main-dev'
 ```

 When the build is executed, this command would run 'eb' (a script) and deploy the environment that was created.
 It was noted that for the 'Deploy' stage to work, the user would have had to have done `$eb init` and `$eb create` before re-building on Jenkins. eb cannot deploy an environment that has not been created yet.
 Once the Elastic Beanstalk environment and app were terminated/deleted, the build would fail at the deploy stage.
 It would not build successfully in Jenkins until the user had used the init and create commands.
+However, assuming the environment was created, any changes to the source code could now be automatically deployed.
+Sample output from terminal after successful deployment: [terminal output](https://github.com/herimendoza/kuralabs_deployment_2/blob/1770c3ca3e3ed1a5402de86f211e353cb2587945/documentation/deploy2_success.png)

 ---